adancy95/Blaze/README.md

 # Blaze
-An application for leaderboards, score keeping, player ranking
+An application for leaderboards, score keeping, and  player ranking